dbs700/dbs700.github.io/content/post/social-media-using-machine-learning.md

 ---
 title: How to get insights from Social Media using Machine Learning or why you shouldn't trust everything you see
-authors:
-- Hugo Authors
+author: ''
 date: '2020-05-02'
 slug: social-media-using-machine-learning
-categories: []
-tags: []
 hero: /images/hero-16.jpg
 excerpt: Wikipedia says influencer marketing is a form of social media marketing involving endorsements and product placement from influencers, people and organizations who have a purported expert level of knowledge or social influence in their field.
 ---

 ## Preface